Home Equity Loan Rates and Lenders in March 2025Compare Home Equity Line of Credit (HELOC) Rates in March 2025

 A cash-out refinance replaces your current mortgage with a larger loan, allowing you to “cash out” the difference between the two amounts.
 The maximum LTV ratio for most cash-out refinance programs is 80% — however, the VA cash-out refinance program is an exception, allowing military borrowers to tap up to 90% of their home’s value with a loan backed by the U.S. Department of Veterans Affairs (VA).

-Is a HELOC better than a cash-out refinance?
+Which is better: a HELOC or a cash-out refinance?

 A cash-out refinance may be better if changing the terms of your current home loan will benefit you financially.
 However, since interest rates are currently high, right now it’s unlikely that you’ll get a rate lower than the one attached to your original mortgage.